Physicist91/resume/README.md

 ## Streaming

-The streaming component ingests data from the message queue.
+The streaming service ingests data from the message queue.
+Note that the data can be of different types (article or code).
+Each data type will have the same set of abstract operations (cleaning, chunking, and embedding) defined but the implementation will differ according to the data type itself.
+Hence, to process the data in the streaming pipeline, we use the **Handler + dispatcher architecture**:
+1. write a dispatcher layer using [creational factory pattern](https://refactoring.guru/design-patterns/abstract-factory) to instantiate a handler.
+2. implement the handler for a specific data type and operation using the [strategy behavioral pattern](https://refactoring.guru/design-patterns/strategy).
+This allow us to process multiple types of data in a single streaming pipeline by leveraging polymorphism to isolate the logic for a given data type and operation.

 The hierarchy of data models will be:

 1. raw (inherits from base model)
 2. cleaned (inherits from raw)